GrimyOps/lens-coding-public/README.md

 - **Hypotheses** (optional) — Explicitly marked speculation

-This structured context is maintained, edited, and pruned over time, and is provided to the model before each response.
+This structured context is maintained, edited, and pruned over time, and is provided to the model **before each response**.

-The user experience remains conversational; the structure operates behind the scenes.
+The user experience remains conversational;
+the structure operates behind the scenes.

 ---

 ## Role Context (Optional)

-Lens Coding may optionally incorporate a **role context**, which influences prioritization and language without altering constraints, evidence, or accountability.
+Lens Coding may optionally incorporate **role context**, which influences prioritization, language, and scope — **not authority or conclusions**.

-Roles shape **communication**, not **conclusions**.
+Roles shape **communication**, not **accountability**.

-The underlying reasoning remains consistent across roles.
+The underlying reasoning discipline remains consistent across roles.

 ---